AdaCore/gnatstudio/docs/users_guide/extending.rst

     its first parameter.
 Therefore, there is also no extra parameter.

-    However, whatever class the method is defined in, the first parameter is always an instance of the class documented in the GPS documentation (in this case a :class:`GPS.Combo` instance), not an instance of the current class.
+    However, whatever class the method is defined in, the first parameter is always an instance of the class documented in the GNAT Studio documentation (in this case a :class:`GPS.Combo` instance), not an instance of the current class.

     In this first example, since we do not have access to the instance of :class:`MyClass`, we also need to store the global data as a class